ricE06/sigmacat/README.md

 ## Changelog

-For more details on any of the games mentioned, check their individual sections further in this document.
+For more details on any of the games mentioned, check their individual sections in this document.

-### Most recent (1.2): Greed Control
+### 1.2: Greed Control

  - Play a global game of greed control
  - Join O Gang discord server to see the distribution statistics for numbers selected, and to follow the announcements channel there to get those statistics in your own server